 2.2 What resources does the instructor have available to administer distance education?
 What tools and media does the instructor use to deliver distance education?
-Describe the educational platform/delivery system the instructor use in delivering distance education. ore Points Criteria Description Criteria 0-2 Does not meet criteria Resources at the site to administer distance education are not described.
-Tools and media used are not identified.
-More detail is needed to describe the educational platform.
+Describe the educational platform/delivery system the instructor use in delivering distance education.
+Score Points Criteria Description Criteria 0-2 Does not meet criteria Resources at the site to administer distance education as described. re not Tools and media used are not identified.
+More detail is needed to describe the educational platfo rm.
 The user interface is not easy to navigate.
-The online platform used is not suitable for the program.
+The online platform used is not suitable for the program 1.